-Amendments to the By-Laws
+Amendments to the By-Laws of PLDT

-On March 25, 2021, the Board of Directors approved the amendments to the By-Laws of PLDT to conform with the provision of Republic Act No. 11232.
+On March 25, 2021, the Board of Directors approved the amendments to the By-Laws of PLDT to conform with the provision of Republic Act No. 11232, known as the Revised Corporation Code of the Philippines.
 On July 9, 2021, the application for the amendment of the By-Laws of PLDT was submitted to the Philippine SEC for review and approval.
-The application is still pending to date.
+The Company Registration and Monitoring Department of the Philippine SEC has already cleared the application and the original documents will be submitted for processing.